paoli-lab/IGUA-df/README.md

 IGUA is a method for high-throughput content-agnostic identification of Gene Cluster Families (GCFs) from gene clusters of genomic and metagenomic origin.
-It performs three clustering iteration to perform GCF assignment:
+It performs three clustering iterations to perform GCF assignment:

 - *Fragment mapping identification*: Reduce the input sequence space by identifying which gene clusters are fragments of each other.